sambarnes06/UWASIC-Onboarding/docs/info.md

 ## How it works

-Generates PWM signal based on a spi input
+Generates PWM signal from SPI input

 ## How to test

-Cocotb something or another
+cotob something or another

 ## External hardware

-Presumably some source of an SPI control signal and device requiring a PWM signal
+idk